J. R. Ackerley: Family and education

 "a chaste, puritanical, priggish, rather narcissistic little boy, more repelled than attracted to sex, which seemed to me a furtive, guilty, soiling thing, exciting, yes, but nothing whatever to do with those feelings which I had not yet experienced but about which I was already writing a lot of dreadful sentimental verse, called romance and love."
 His father gave him a generous allowance and never insisted that he follow him into the business.

-Failing his entrance examinations for Cambridge University, Ackerley applied for a commission in the Army and went off to the First World War.
-After the war, he attended Cambridge, though he never wrote much about it.